aiulus/perfcba/README.md

 `perfcba.budgeted_raps`, while `proxy` keeps the lightweight heuristic learner for ablations.
 When the budgeted backend is active the CLI also honors `--raps-eps`, `--raps-reward-delta`, and `--raps-delta`, mirroring the finite-sample constants from the reference code.
+You can sweep those gaps directly via `--vary raps_eps` or `--vary raps_reward_delta`, optionally overriding the default grids with `--raps-eps-grid` / `--raps-reward-delta-grid`.

 Additional knobs introduced in this revision: